DjikstraCS/CTF-Write-Ups/PortSwigger/SQL injections.md

 ![](./attachments/Pasted%20image%2020220807110244.png)

-Change the category's parameter value to `'+UNION+SELECT+NULL--` in order to try and determine how many collums are being returned by the query.
+Change the category's parameter value `Accessories` to `'+UNION+SELECT+NULL--` in order to try and determine how many collums are being returned by the query.

 Insert additional `NULL` values untill the query executes without errors.